 The Republic Act 7454, passed in April 1992, has changed the Camarines Sur Provincial hospital's name to Bicol Regional Training and Teaching Hospital.

-In 1988, Dr. Felipe S. del Rosario became the Chief of Hospital.
-Pursuant to RA 7454 the Camarines Sur Provincial hospital was converted to Bicol Regional Training and Teaching Hospital.
-However, the designation as a Regional Hospital had no corresponding increase in its appropriation.
-The Emergency Room Medical and Ancillary (ERMA) building was constructed during this period.
-In spite upgraded facilities as a regional hospital and trained health care workers, there was need for a well-equipped tertiary hospital where the poor and disadvantaged may seek medical consultation and treatment that otherwise may only be available in Manila.
+Despite upgraded facilities as a regional hospital and trained health care workers, there was a need for a well-equipped tertiary hospital in Camarines Sur for the poor and disadvantaged who may seek medical consultation and treatment that otherwise may only be available in Manila.